yulvil/chromosome-browser/README.md

 # chromosome-browser
-A chromosome browser that displays csv data (gedmatch, ftdna) in a SVG
+A chromosome browser that displays csv data (gedmatch, ftdna, myheritage) in a SVG

 **Try it**: https://yulvil.github.io/chromosome-browser.html

 Features
-* Copy/paste your CSV data (gedmatch, familytreedna)
+* Copy/paste your CSV data (gedmatch, familytreedna, myheritage)
+* Drag and drop CSV files from your desktop
 * All the rendering is done on the client side.
 No data sent to servers.
 * Filter by centimorgan (cM)
 * Include or exclude kits (persons)